SaaS marketing measurement-Understanding what to track

 Measurement focus-Customer success and product usage metrics

-Measuring customer churn rate has many dimensions as there are a myriad number of reasons why a customer might stop using a product or service.
-Responsibility could lie with overhyped marketing and sales, poor user experience during onboarding or actual usage, product performance, poor customer support, and many more factors, so churn must be understood across these different dimensions of the product, customer experience, and costs.
+Customer churn rate is complex to measure because there are numerous reasons why a customer might stop using a product or service.
+The responsibility could lie with overly ambitious marketing and sales promises, poor user experience during onboarding, lack of features, product performance issues, inadequate customer support, and more.
+Therefore, churn must be analyzed across various aspects of the product, customer experience, and costs.

 METRICDATA POINTS NEEDED TO CALCULATEWHAT IT MEASURES